 The Association participates in the Scottish Housing Association's Pension Scheme (SHAPS), a multi-employer defined benefit scheme.
-During the year to 31 March 2019, the Association recognised its individual share of the SHAPS scheme deficit following an exercise carried out by independent actuaries to identify each member's share of the deficit.
-The change in the liability as a result of the change in estimate has been recognised in other comprehensive income as indicated in the amendments made to FRS 102 Section 28 'Employee Benefits'.
 The in-year movement in the scheme deficit is split between operating charges, finance costs and, in other comprehensive income, actuarial gains and losses.
 The Association has complied with relevant disclosures which are included in Note 21.